DougTheDruid/SoT-ESP-Framework/README.md

 3. Much of the code is very well documented to help you understand the "how" of the hacks inner workings; as a result many resources on hacking forums will give you guidelines for implementing new functionality; I did it myself, you can to
-4. I have undergone 5 or 6 major interations of this same code. **I am still learning** and re-writing functionality all the time; a smaller code base is much more simple to maintain
+4. I have undergone 5 or 6 major iterations of this same code. **I am still learning** and re-writing functionality all the time; a smaller code base is much more simple to maintain

-I do ask that if you decided to take this into your own personal development, encourage others to think for themselves a bit as well and try to maintain a "documenation-focesed" mindset as I have.
-I request that you do not use this framework for any commercial purposes (selling "your" version which is based on this framework) without contacting me and recieving my approval prior.
+I do ask that if you decided to take this into your own personal development, encourage others to think for themselves a bit as well and try to maintain a "documentation-focused" mindset as I have.
+I request that you do not use this framework for any commercial purposes (selling "your" version which is based on this framework) without contacting me and receiving my approval prior.

 ### What version(s) of the game does this work with?
 This hack will work with both versions of the game (Microsoft & Steam), and by default is configured to work for the